24 Therapist Tips for Finding Hope in Dark Times

 Reflect on previous obstacles you overcame

 “Each time you have overcome an obstacle, it is like putting a deposit into your bank account,” Exelbert says.
-“When you are feeling low, check the piggy bank to see that there is actually money in there.
-It shows your brain that you have gone through difficult things before, and have overcome.”
+“When you are feeling low, check the piggy bank to see that there is actually money in there.”
+Remembering that you’ve been strong and resilient before “shows your brain that you have gone through difficult things before, and have overcome.”

 “Idle minds can create worry in times of stress,” says Capanna-Hodge.
 Focusing on a task or project will help give you a sense of purpose and prevent negativity and worry from hijacking your brain.
 “Concentrate on a project you have been meaning to do,” Capanna-Hodge suggests.
 “Maybe it is a work project, or cleaning one drawer every day, or even reading a book that you have been wanting to dive into.
 Diversion is a great way to stop upsetting thoughts from flooding in.”